Installing and Using Child Safety Seats and Booster Seats

 can switch the seat from rear-facing to forward-facing.
 Check the car safety seat

-maker's instructions for how to adjust the shoulder straps and use seat belt correctly.
+maker's directions for how to adjust the shoulder straps and use seat belt correctly.

 Forward-facing seats.
 These are for children who have outgrown the weight or height limit for their rear-facing